TsHs-0/LittleImageApp/README.md

 # LittleImageApp
-It is a simple, small application for Android using React Native where you can watch, zoom and download the presented images.
+It is a small application for Android using React Native where you can watch, zoom and download the presented images.

 # Run app in dev mode
        npx react-native start --experimental-debugger